-It's no surprise that many people want a pet bird that is friendly, gentle, and well-suited to being a companion.
-These traits are even more important for people with limited pet bird experience.
+A pet bird is friendly, gentle, and well-suited to being a companion.
+These traits are important for people with limited pet bird experience.
 It's easier to bond with and care for an animal that has a naturally friendly disposition, rather than one that tends to be timid or aggressive.
 Here are eight of the friendliest pet bird species that typically make excellent companions.

 01 of 08

 Enjoying popularity around the world, budgies (also known as parakeets) are some of the best pet birds for good reason.
 When properly tamed and cared for, these birds can be extraordinarily friendly and affectionate.
 On top of being small and fairly low-maintenance, budgies take well to training and can learn to perform many fun bird tricks, including learning to talk.

 Length: 6 to 8 inches

 Physical Characteristics: Green abdomen; black and yellow back; yellow head; dark blue tail; mutations include blue, yellow, white, and gray

 The captivating cockatiel is another great choice for anyone who wants a friendly and affectionate pet bird.
 Hailing from Australia, these birds make excellent pets when hand-fed as babies and raised in positive environments.
 While they don't normally learn to talk, cockatiels are exceptionally intelligent.
 Many learn to whistle quite well and mimic common household noises, such as doorbells, telephones, and microwaves.

 Physical Characteristics: Gray body; yellow face and crest; orange cheeks; long tail; mutations include albino, lutino, pied, and cinnamon